HarcourtsAcademy/grav-ha-user/pages/03.qualifications/01.australia/05.tasmania/tasmania-property-representative.md

   - id: CPPDSM4080

 course_structure: |
-  A blended learning programme consisting of a number of online pre-course tasks, 4 days in class training, one-on-one coaching in the field with the student's office manager with accompanying in the field project work, and then a final 2 days in class training.
+  A blended learning program consisting of a number of online pre-course tasks, 4 days in class training, one-on-one coaching in the field with the student's office manager with accompanying in the field project work, and then a final 2 days in class training.

   <h3>Property Agents Board Exam</h3>

-  After completing the Academy Sales Programme, participants must pass a Tasmanian Property Agents Board examination to gain their property representative registration certificate.
+  After completing the Academy Sales Program, participants must pass a Tasmanian Property Agents Board examination to gain their property representative registration certificate.

 further_information: For Tasmania legislation and other information visit [Consumer Affairs and Fair Trading](http://www.consumer.tas.gov.au/property).